-Local Community Resources for Drug Addiction and Abuse Near Mission Viejo
+Local Community Resources for Drug Addiction Near Mission Viejo

 The small city of Mission Viejo, California has just over 96,000 residents.
 It is located in Orange County near the Pacific Coast but considered to be part of an area called the Saddleback Valley.
 This area is between two major metropolitan areas, Los Angeles and San Diego.
 Originally an area focused on cattle and sheep grazing, Mission Viejo was one of the last inhabited areas in Orange County to become urbanized.
 A plan to weave roads and homes through Mission Viejo’s hills was not completed until 1980.